 The California Environmental Quality Act (CEQA) requires agencies to evaluate the environmental implications of land use actions.
-An Initial Study and Mitigated Negative Declaration (IS 18-33 - Attachment 6) was prepared and circulated for public review in compliance with CEQA guidelines section from March 12, 2020 to April 13, 2020.
-Following the initial Planning Commission hearing, a second 'addendum' to the original Initial Study was prepared and sent to the State Clearinghouse on January 21, 2021 with a 35 day review period.

-Three comments were received during the original public review period from a neighbor who objected to the use, and two comments were received from individuals in support of the proposed use.
-Please see Attachment 7.
+An Initial Study and Mitigated Negative Declaration (IS 18-33-Attachment 6) was prepared and circulated for public review in compliance with CEQA guidelines section from March 12, 2020 to April 13, 2020.
+One comment was received during the public review period from a neighbor who objected to the use.
+Please see attachment 7.